trrad/tyche/docs/InterfaceStandards.md

   ) {
     super(metadata);
   }

   // Access to posterior
   getPosterior(): Posterior {
     return this.posterior;
   }

   // Runtime type checking based on posterior capabilities getDecomposition(): EffectDecomposition | null {
     if (this.isCompoundPosterior(this.posterior)) {
       return {
         total: this.calculateTotalEffect(),
         conversion: this.posterior.conversion.mean()[0],
-        value: this.posterior.value.mean()
+        value: this.posterior.value.mean(),
       };
     }
     return null;
   }

   getComponents(): ComponentInfo[] | null {
     if (this.posterior.getComponents) {
       return this.posterior.getComponents();
     }
     return null;
   }

   summary(): VariantSummary {
     return {
       mean: this.posterior.mean(),
       credibleInterval: this.posterior.credibleInterval(),
-      components: this.getComponents()
+      components: this.getComponents(),
     };
   }

   private isCompoundPosterior(posterior: Posterior): posterior is CompoundPosterior {
     return 'conversion' in posterior && 'value' in posterior;
   }

   toJSON(): object {
     return {
       summary: this.summary(),
       decomposition: this.getDecomposition(),
       components: this.getComponents(),
-      metadata: this.metadata
+      metadata: this.metadata,
     };
   }
 }